15 Best Day Trips from Tallahassee

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-Northern Florida is often overlooked for the coastal lifestyles of Miami and theme parks of Central Florida, but the region has plenty to offer including unique historical sites, natural beauty and cultural attractions.
+While the coastal lifestyles of Miami and the theme parks of Central Florida often steal the spotlight, Northern Florida, including Tallahassee, boasts its own unique charm.
+The region captivated me with its rich historical sites, breathtaking natural beauty, and vibrant cultural attractions.

 1. Apalachicola